We are dedicated to transforming dementia care through patient care, education and innovative research and clinical trials.

 - Brain imaging

 Currently, there is no cure for Alzheimer’s, but new treatments are available to slow the progression of the symptoms.
-Leading the discovery to develop a cure, prevention and reverse the effects of the disease, researchers at UT Health San Antonio are offering clinical studies to develop advanced treatments.
+Alzheimer’s treatments include standard treatments with medication and clinical trials.

 Causes and risks